How to use blogdown in 2024

 - The website is now created, but it’s not personalized yet.
 We need to add our own content to the website.
 Take some time to read through the instructions in the

-file of the theme you choose.
+READMEfile of the theme you choose.
 It should contain some basic information about how to customize the website.
 Modify your template in the way you want.

-folder are the most important files to modify.- Let’s use
+config.toml file or some other .toml files in the config folder are the most important files to modify.- Let’s use

-is within my “comfort zone” :) We can use console to initialize a post template:
+Rmarkdownto create our new blog!
+That’s the main advantage of usingblogdownto create a website, at least for me usingRmakrdownis within my “comfort zone” :) We can use console to initialize a post template:

 |